The Kabbalistic & Alchemical Symbolism in Old French Freemasonry – Introduction

 Considered by many of his contemporaries as the most well-educated Freemason of the nineteenth century, he was the author of many Masonic works which had considerable influence at the time.
 Now, they are of particular historical interest for our studies due to the details, explanations and interpretations he has regarding Initiatic Symbolism.
 Additional books for which he is well known include:

 –Complete Manual of the Masonry of Adoption or Lady’s Masonry (1860)

-as well as a General Masonic Tyler (1861) and he revised many Masonic Rituals (throughout the 1860s)
+as well as a General Masonic Tyler (1861) and he revised many Masonic Rituals (which were then published throughout the 1860s)

 Just glancing at the titles of his works, it becomes clear that he has read and studied a lot of about Freemasonry and Initiation.
 H.P.
-Blavatsky quotes him often as a Masonic authority in Vol. 3 of her The Secret Doctrine, saying:
+Blavatsky quotes him often as a Masonic authority in Vol. 3 of her book The Secret Doctrine, saying:

-So lets now take a look at some excerpts from his books:
+So lets now take a look at some excerpts from Monsieur Ragon’s books:

 Magnetism, developed through the science and through the knowledge of the occult world, was called THAUMATURGY.
 A thaumaturge, in the eyes of the vulgar, was a miracle worker.
 Since then, ignorance has caused these denominations to be taken in bad way.
 The sciences that follow are in the domain of thaumaturgy.